stroeer/terraform-aws-github-oidc-role/README.md

 ### Adding GitHub OIDC Provider

-You can add the provider via AWS CLI:
+You can add the provider via Terraform or AWS CLI:

 ```bash
 aws iam create-open-id-connect-provider \